TrashPandaCode/reports/pmpt-bv-final/chapters/project-planning.typ

   === Project Schedule

   Our project schedule is visualized by our two Gantt charts (@gantt_initial and @gantt_actual) that show the comparison of the initial planning and how it actually turned out.
 The first Gantt chart was developed during the project planning phase and follows the work package durations and dependencies as initially declared.
 The second one was created at the end of the project to give an overview of the actual durations and dependencies of the work packages and phases.
   //The comparison of both might give a hint on where challenges occurred.

-  #todo("idk about the actual gantt chart")
-  #figure(caption: [Gantt chart as initially planned], image("../images/initial_gantt.png"))<gantt_initial>
-  #figure(caption: [Gantt chart reflecting actual progress], image("../images/maybe_actual_gantt.png"))<gantt_actual>

   == Requirements and Solutions

   A comprehensive requirements analysis was conducted, establishing specific technical and operational requirements with corresponding solution approaches.
 This analysis provided systematic mapping between project needs and implementation strategies.
 Examples include the requirement for visual explanation of model predictions addressed through Grad-CAM implementation to highlight contributing image regions, and validation requirements on unseen rooms addressed through strategic dataset partitioning to establish proper training and validation sets.

   == Risk Assessment and Mitigation

   The project planning phase identified multiple categories of potential risk factors that could impact successful project completion.
 These risks were systematically analyzed and categorized into data-related, model-related, and general project risks, with each category requiring specific mitigation strategies.

+  #colbreak()

   *Data Collection and Quality Risks* encompassed insufficient data volume for proper model training, dataset bias, labeling errors, and potential loss of access to critical software tools such as Treble for RT60 calculations.
 Mitigation strategies included diversified data collection approaches, rigorous quality control procedures, and backup software solutions to ensure continuity of synthetic data generation capabilities.